-I remember standing in the back corner of our primary New Jersey fulfillment center in mid-January 2025, staring at a literal wall of cardboard.
-We’d just survived a staggering 5.3x return spike during the BFCM rush, and the physical reality of a bottleneck wasn't just a metaphor—it was a wall of inventory blocking our outbound lanes.
+I remember standing in the back corner of our primary Current Jersey fulfillment center in mid-January 2025, staring at a literal wall of cardboard.
+We’d just survived a large 5.3x return spike during the BFCM rush, and the physical reality of a bottleneck wasn't just a metaphor—it was a wall of inventory blocking our outbound lanes.
 My CFO was breathing down my neck because our cash was quite literally rotting on the shelves while we were struggling to pay for the upcoming Spring production run.
 It’s a moment every operator dreads, but it’s the inevitable result of ignoring your velocity.
-If you aren't obsessing over your days inventory outstanding, you aren't running a business; you’re just managing a very expensive, very crowded storage unit.
+If you aren't obsessing over yourdays inventory outstanding, you aren't running a business; you’re just managing a very expensive, very crowded storage unit.

 What is Days Inventory Outstanding and Why Should You Care?

 If you’re a founder or an ops leader, you know that inventory is usually your largest asset and your biggest liability.
-So, what is days inventory outstanding in the context of a 2026 supply chain?
+So,what is days inventory outstandingin the context of a 2026 supply chain?
 At its most fundamental level, it tells you how long your cash is "trapped" in physical form.
-The days inventory outstanding meaning is simple: the lower the number, the more efficient your business is at converting stock back into cash.
+Thedays inventory outstanding meaningis simple: the lower the number, the more efficient your business is at converting stock back into cash.

-But here’s where ops breaks: many brands treat inventory like a safety blanket.
-They over-order "just in case," and suddenly their inventory outstanding days balloon from 45 to 90.
+But here’s where ops breaks: several brands treat inventory like a safety blanket.
+They over-order "just in case," and suddenly theirinventory outstanding daysballoon from 45 to 90.
 When your DIO is high, your money isn't working for you.
-It’s sitting in a warehouse like ShipBob, racking up storage fees and risking obsolescence.
+It’s sitting in a warehouse likeShipBob, racking up storage fees and risking obsolescence.
 (In my opinion, if your DIO is over 60 days in a fast-moving category like apparel, you aren't just overstocked—you’re in a slow-motion crisis).

-Now the logistics math that matters: every day an item sits in your warehouse, it costs you money in insurance, taxes, and "opportunity cost."
+Now the logistics math that matters: every day an item sits in your warehouse, it costs you money in insurance, taxes; "opportunity cost."
 I recall an anecdote from a beauty brand that kept a massive "safety stock" of its core serum.
 They had a DIO of 120 days.
-By the time they tried to sell the last batch, the packaging was outdated, and they had to liquidate it at a 60% loss via Optoro.
+By the time they tried to sell the last batch, the packaging was outdated; they had to liquidate it at a 60% loss viaOptoro.

 The Math of Survival: Days Inventory Outstanding Formula

 To truly take control of your supply chain, you have to know how to calculate your ratios with precision.
-The days inventory outstanding formula is the heartbeat of your operational reporting.
+Thedays inventory outstanding formulais the heartbeat of your operational reporting.

-The standard days of inventory outstanding formula is:
+The standarddays of inventory outstanding formulais:

 What Does Days Inventory Outstanding Mean for Your Liquidity?

-So, what does days inventory outstanding mean for your day-to-day operations?
+So,what does days inventory outstanding meanfor your day-to-day operations?
 It is the primary lever for your "Cash Conversion Cycle."
 If it takes you 60 days to sell inventory but you have to pay your factory in 30 days, you have a 30-day "cash gap" that you have to fund with debt or venture capital.

-When operators ask, "what is days inventory outstanding supposed to look like for a healthy brand?", I tell them it depends on the category.
+When operators ask, "what is days inventory outstandingsupposed to look like for a healthy brand?", I tell them it depends on the category.
 However, in 2026, the "Amazon Standard" has pushed everyone to be faster.

-• Fashion/Apparel: Aim for 30–45 days.
+Fashion/Apparel:Aim for 30–45 days.

-• CPG/Beauty: Aim for 20–30 days.
+CPG/Beauty:Aim for 20–30 days.

-• Electronics: Aim for 40–50 days.
+Electronics:Aim for 40–50 days.

 The Return Bottleneck: How Returns Bloat Your DIO

 Here is where the logistics math that matters gets ugly.
-Most brands calculate their inventory days on hand based on outbound sales.
+Most brands calculate theirinventory days on handbased on outbound sales.
 But they ignore the "Reverse Supply Chain."
 When an item is returned, it’s still inventory.

 During the BFCM spike I mentioned, we saw thousands of units of "Ghost Inventory."
 These were items sitting in return boxes, waiting to be processed.
-If an item takes 14 days to be inspected and restocked, those are 14 days where that item is contributing to your days inventory outstanding but cannot be sold.
+If an item takes 14 days to be inspected and restocked, those are 14 days where that item is contributing to yourdays inventory outstandingbut cannot be sold.
 It’s a double whammy: you have the cost of the inventory, but zero chance of revenue.

 How Closo Predicts Demand and Slashes Inventory Days

 This is exactly where the traditional model of "centralized" logistics fails.
-Traditionally, you ship every return back to a single mother-ship warehouse via UPS/FedEx drop-offs.
-You pay for the label via Loop or Happy Returns, and then you wait.
+Traditionally, you ship every return back to a single mother-ship warehouse viaUPS/FedEx drop-offs.
+You pay for the label viaLooporHappy Returns, and then you wait.
 We route eligible returns locally instead of sending everything back to the warehouse — cutting return cost from ~$35 to ~$5 and speeding refunds.

-By utilizing return hubs, we effectively turn the supply chain into a circular loop that happens in the customer's neighborhood.
-How Closo predicts demand is by looking at "Geographic Density."
+By utilizingreturn hubs, we effectively turn the supply chain into a circular loop that happens in the customer's neighborhood.How Closo predicts demandis by looking at "Geographic Density."
 If our AI knows that 15% of your orders in Chicago are returned, it stops you from shipping new inventory to Chicago from your main warehouse.
-Instead, it "holds" that local demand to be filled by the local returns already in the Chicago hub.
+Instead, it "holds" that local demand to be filled by the local returns already in the Chicago focal point.

-Comparison: Centralized Warehouse vs. Localized Hub Routing
+Comparison: Centralized Warehouse vs. Localized Distribution point Routing

 Operators always ask me...
 "How do I lower my DIO without stocking out?"

 Common question I see: "I want to be lean, but I'm terrified of seeing 'Sold Out' on my hero SKU."
-The answer is: Data-Driven Replenishment.
+The answer is:Data-Driven Replenishment.

 Most brands use a "static" reorder point.
 They say, "When we hit 100 units, buy more."
-But that doesn't account for the inventory outstanding days of the stock you already have in the system.
+But that doesn't account for theinventory outstanding daysof the stock you already have in the system.
 If you have 50 units in the "Return Pile," you actually have 150 units—you just can't see 50 of them.

-By using localized return hubs, you gain real-time visibility into that "in-flight" inventory.
+By using localizedreturn hubs, you gain real-time visibility into that "in-flight" inventory.
 You can afford to keep a lower "Safety Stock" at your main warehouse because you know your returns are being restocked locally every 48 hours.
 I’m of the opinion that the "Centralized Safety Stock" is a 20th-century solution to a 21st-century problem.
 (Parenthetically, I’ve often found it ironic that we spend millions on marketing to get new customers, but we’re willing to let $50,000 in inventory sit in a "returns pile" for three weeks—it’s just bad math).

 Here’s something every ops leader asks: Does DIO include returns in transit?

-Operators always ask me if they should include items that are currently on a UPS truck in their days inventory outstanding calculations.
+Operators always ask me if they should include items that are currently on a UPS truck in theirdays inventory outstandingcalculations.
 Technically, yes.
 If you own the title to the goods, it’s inventory.

-This is why Narvar and other tracking tools are so important for ops managers.
+This is whyNarvarand other tracking tools are so weighty for ops managers.
 If you have $100,000 of product "in transit" back to you, that is a significant portion of your balance sheet that isn't generating a return.
 By decentralizing the route, you reduce the time items spend "in transit."

 I recall a failure case where a brand had a 30-day return policy but their return labels used the slowest, cheapest possible ground shipping.
-They saved $2 per label, but they added 7 days to their inventory outstanding days.
+They saved $2 per label, but they added 7 days to theirinventory outstanding days.
 When we did the math, the "Interest" on the trapped cash was actually more expensive than the shipping savings.
 (The lesson: cheap shipping isn't always cheap).

 Common question I see: Is DIO the same as Inventory Turnover?